tanaybasak/designsystem/scss/components/toolbar/readme.md

-## Action Bar
+## Toolbar

 Description of component

-Example of action-bar
+Example of toolbar

 ### General Guidelines

+- _Bold Text:_ This is guidline information.
 - This is guidline information.
 - This is guidline information.
 - This is guidline information.

 ### Spec file